iamyaash/fedora/content/posts/flock-2025/day3.md

 Aurélien gave a talk about various Fedora Infrastructure applications, including Fedora Messaging, Badges, Notifications, Tiny Stage, and other important tools.
 Since I have been contributing and working with the Fedora Infrastructure team, attending this session was very valuable.
 It gave me a good overview of how these applications work and helped me understand where my help is most needed.

 A few days ago, I was talking with [Patrik Polakovic](https://accounts.fedoraproject.org/user/patrikp/) who mentioned that they need contributors for Bodhi.
 He explained how they have been using the same application for a long time.
-I have been looking for information about Bodhi and related areas, as I find the Bodhi codebase quite complex in my honest opinion.
+I have been looking for information about Bodhi and related areas, as I find the Bodhi codebase quite complex IHMO.
 I want to find a way to contribute to a Fedora Infrastructure application that benefits both the project and myself.c

 {{< figure
     src="/fedora/posts/flock-2025/img/day3/infra-app-chart.jpg"